Iraq national football team: 1980s – First Golden Generation

-1986 FIFA World Cup
+1986 FIFA World Cup: Iraq’s historic first qualification

 Iraq were seeded into the first round of qualifiers where they faced Qatar and Jordan.
 Iraq topped Group 1B with 6 points, and advanced to the second round.
 Iraq faced United Arab Emirates in two legs.
 Iraq defeated UAE 3–2 in Dubai.

-Iraq lost with 2–1 to UAE in the second leg.
-Iraq won 4–4 aggregate on away goals and advanced to the final round.
-In the final round, Iraq tied Syria 0–0 in Damascus.
+Iraq lost 2–1 to UAE in the second leg.
+Iraq progressed on away goals after a 4–4 aggregate scoreline and advanced to the final round.
+In the final round, Iraq drew 0–0 against Syria in Damascus.
 Iraq defeated Syria 3–1 in the second leg in Taif.
-Iraq won 3–1 on aggregate and qualified to the 1986 FIFA World Cup.
+Iraq won 3–1 on aggregate and qualified for the 1986 FIFA World Cup.

 At their first game of the Group B at the 1986 FIFA World Cup, Iraq played well against Paraguay, losing narrowly 1–0 despite scoring a goal that was controversially disallowed by the referee.
 Iraq recorded their first World Cup goal in the second game, scoring against Belgium in a 1–2 defeat despite having ten men, with Ahmed Radhi scoring a goal for Iraq.
 Iraq played against hosts Mexico in the third game, losing 1–0 and being eliminated from the World Cup.

 In the following years, Iraq won the 1988 Arabian Gulf Cup and won the 1988 Arab Cup.
-Overall, Iraq won nine competitions in the 1980s and played in their only World Cup, leading many to believe that this was the golden era of Iraqi football.
+Overall, Iraq won nine competitions in the 1980s and played in their first World Cup, leading many to believe that this was the golden era of Iraqi football.
 In 1989, Iraq competed in qualifying for a berth in the 1990 World Cup finals, but they lost a crucial game against Qatar.

 1990s – The Dark Era

 Following the Gulf War in 1990, Iraq was banned from participating in the Asian Games and in most Arab competitions.
-The ban wasn't extended to the Asian Cup and World Cup.
+The ban wasn't extended to the World Cup.